Pool and Lane Objects

 3. Expand the Advanced panel if it is not presently expanded.
 The Node Identifier setting displays.
 This is a required setting.

-Add a Lane Element to a Pool Element
+Add a Lane to a Pool Object

 Permissions